Essay in the Swedish weekly magazine Fokus, September 23, 2011.

 But also because of this, the demands on Israel's ability to make the right choices and take the right initiatives in difficult situations are all the greater.

-And the potential danger of wrong choices and wrong initiatives all the greater.
+And the danger of wrong choices and wrong initiatives potentially fatal.